igor-vovk/connect-rpc-scala/README.md

 This library provides a bridge between [Connect-RPC](https://connectrpc.com/docs/protocol) protocol and [ScalaPB](https://scalapb.github.io) GRPC compiler for Scala.
-It is inspired and takes ideas from [grpc-json-bridge](https://github.com/avast/grpc-json-bridge) library, which don't seem to be supported anymore + the library doesn't follows a Connect-RPC standard (while being very close to it), which makes using clients generated with ConnectRPC not possible.
+It is inspired and takes ideas from [grpc-json-bridge](https://github.com/avast/grpc-json-bridge) library, which doesn't seem to be supported anymore + the library doesn't follow a Connect-RPC standard (while being very close to it), which makes using clients generated with ConnectRPC not possible.

+Since integration happens on the foundational ScalaPB level, it works with all common GRPC code generation projects for
+Scala:

+* [ScalaPB](https://scalapb.github.io) services with `Future` monad
+* [fs2-grpc](https://github.com/typelevel/fs2-grpc), built on top of `cats-effect` and `fs2`
+* [ZIO gRPC](https://scalapb.github.io/zio-grpc/), built on top of `ZIO` monad (the most feature-rich implementation)

-At the moment, only unary (non-streaming) methods are supported.
+*Note*: at the moment, only unary (non-streaming) methods are supported.

 ## Motivation